CiwPython/Ciw/docs/Basics/getting_started.rst

     ...
 'Transition_matrices': {'Class 0': [[0.0, 0.2], [0.1, 0.0]]}
     ... }

-Please see :ref:`parameters-dict` for a fuller explaination of this.
+Please see :ref:`sim-parameters` for a fuller explaination of this.
 Ciw can then use this parameters dictionary to run the simulation::

 	>>> import ciw